 The converse is also true.
 The network should be very careful about how it defines service parameters.
 For instance, an Ethernet service may define connection capacities in “bits per second” (bps).
 On its face, one might construe that a 1 Gbps connection would accept bits at 1 billion bits each second measured over any one second period.
 However, if this 1 Gbps connection is provisioned over a 10 Gbps network link, this interpretation would allow a 100 millisecond burst at 10 Gbps followed by a 900 millisecond quiescent period.
-Such a burst of 125 megaBytes can easily induce buffer overruns and packet discards on interfaces along the connection path.
-And yet the user would have been perfectly within their performance profile.
+Such a burst of 125 megaBytes can easily induce buffer overruns and packet discards on interfaces along the connection path. …And yet the user would have been perfectly within their performance profile.
 The implication here is that simple fixed capacity connections in asynchronous packet transport networks requires sophisticated and detailed planning in order to guarantee service capabilities.
+The service definition allows the networks to specify burst characteristics they can support for connections reserved across their infrastructure.
+These burst charateristics can be pro-actively requested by the user, or implicitly applied during pathfinding.

-The Connection Service Definition and the Connection Service Request are tightly integrated.
+When a service request is returned to the requesting agent, the full template of service parameters should be returned containing the values assigned during pathfinding and reservation.
+This allows the requesting agent to adapt local processes appropriately.

 The Connection Service States